- EPA Presentations

 6th World Conference on Ecological Restoration

 The Society for Ecological Restoration (SER) is calling for for symposia, workshop and pre-conference training course proposals for the 6th World Conference on Ecological Restoration.
 SER2015 will be held in Manchester, England from August 23-27, 2015, with pre-Conference Training Courses taking place at Manchester Metropolitan University on Friday, the 21st and Saturday, the 22nd of August.
 The conference theme is Towards Resilient Ecosystems: Restoring the Urban, the Rural and the Wild.
-The deadline for proposal submissions is December 12, 2014.

 Why restore disturbed or contaminated lands?